-The felicitous custom of the holiday demands that no one is excluded.
-The widowed aunt, the grouchy grandpa, the co-worker with nowhere to go—all receive invitations to dinner on Thanksgiving Day.
-So, too, those on the margins of society are included in the celebration thanks to the generosity of individuals, religious organizations, and philanthropies that make sure that the less fortunate among us have an opportunity to mark the day.
-Everyone has a place at the nation’s Thanksgiving table.
-Nor does it matter how you give thanks.
-President George Washington set the example in his Thanksgiving proclamations, when he urged that Thanksgiving be open to people of all faiths.
+The felicitous custom of the holiday demands that no one be excluded.
+The widowed aunt, the grouchy grandpa, the coworker with nowhere else to go—all receive invitations to dinner on Thanksgiving Day.
+Americans on the margins of society are included in the celebration thanks to the generosity of individuals, religious organizations, and philanthropies that make sure the less fortunate among us have an opportunity to mark the day.
+Everyone has a place at the nation’s Thanksgiving table, regardless of circumstances or creed.
+President George Washington set the example in his Thanksgiving proclamations when he urged that the celebration be open to people of all faiths.

-Another slogan – “Pequot Massacre” – perpetrated a slur found, incredibly, in some high-school history classrooms: that the chief precedent for our contemporary holiday was the early settlers’ practice of giving thanks for victories in skirmishes with the Indians or, as it is sometimes crudely presented, to celebrate the murder of Indians.
-This is a dishonest interpretation of the history of the holiday, which has grown from numerous and varied roots.
-Giving thanks for military victories—as Washington, John Quincy Adams, and every wartime president since Lincoln has done in Thanksgiving proclamations—is but one of the many influences on the holiday.
+Another slogan, “Pequot Massacre,” propagated a slur found, incredibly, in some high school history classes: that the chief precedent for our holiday was the early settlers’ practice of giving thanks for victories in skirmishes with natives, or as the cruder version of the story has it, to celebrate the murder of Indians.
+This is a dishonest take on the origin of Thanksgiving, which grew from multiple and varied roots.
+The practice of giving thanks for military victories—as Washington, John Quincy Adams, and every wartime president since Lincoln and Jefferson Davis have done in Thanksgiving proclamations—is but one of many sources of the holiday.

 The truth about the relationship between Native Americans and Thanksgiving is more complicated than the holiday’s detractors would have us believe.